Buying a home with us

 There are five distinct steps in the buying process, which we will endeavour to make as simple as possible.

 The correct advisers can make all the difference to the process of choosing a property.
-While many people start by looking online at properties the best person to start with is your solicitor.
+While many people start by looking online at properties the best person to start with is your estate agent.

 Our Residential Property team are specialists with wide-ranging experience and a clear focus on all the issues.
 We can advise you about the different areas you may be interested in and point you in the direction of estate agents with a strong presence in the area.

 Since 2008 all properties coming to the market require to have a Home Report on the condition of the property.
-Whilst this can be helpful, Home Reports do not always provide all the information a prospective purchaser requires.
+Whilst this can be helpful, house survey reports do not always provide all the information a prospective purchaser requires.
 We can examine the Home Report for the property you are interested in, and provide you with advice as to whether or not any further investigations into the condition of the property are required.
 If any further investigations by surveyors, structural engineers or timber specialists are required we can co-ordinate these for you.
+If the Home Report highlights a need for a structural survey we can co-ordinate this process with local surveyors, structural engineers or timber specialists.

 There is no magic formula for calculating how much to offer for your desired property, however, we have a great deal of experience to place at your disposal.
 We can either negotiate a price with the seller (or their solicitor or agent) or advise you on negotiation tactics should you wish to deal with the seller direct.
 Where a closing date for bids on the property has been set, we can assist by making sure you are aware of which facts to focus on at the closing date and how to convert these facts into a price.